xraypy/xraylarch/_sources/installation.rst.txt

 Optional Python Packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While most of the packages required for Larch will be installed
+While most of the packages required for Larch will be installed automatically
-automatically (and are listed in the `requirements.txt` file in the source
+(and are listed in the `requirements.txt` file in the source tree), there are
-tree), there are a few packages that are useful for some functionality but
+a few packages that are useful for some functionality but somewhat less easy
-somewhat less easy to have as a hard dependency (usually because they are
+to have as a hard dependency (usually because they are not readily available
-not readily available on PyPI for all platforms).
-These optional packages
+on `PyPI`_ for all platforms).
+These optional packages are listed in the
-are listed in the table below.
-Note that most of these will be
-installed with Larch whether you install from a binary installer,
+table below.
+Note that most of these will be installed with Larch whether you
-with `conda install xraylarch`, with `pip install xraylarch`, or with
+install from a binary installer with `pip install xraylarch`.
-`python setup.py install`

 Getting Help